The words 'Short Notice' stamped in red letters.

 Steve Roe (librasteve) - confirmed to be presenting...

-Building the new Raku Website
+Building The New Raku Website

 The new raku.org site was launched on 7th September, and is implemented 100% in Raku - combining HTMX, Pico CSS, Cro and the new Raku Air module.